Brand Identity Guide

 Vice President for Intercollegiate Athletics and Athletics Director

-This section deals with the basic identity elements: wordmarks, logos, seals, endorsement guidelines, university colors and typefaces that form the basis of our visual identity.
-You will also find boilerplate information, such as recommended vocabulary and terms to use on your communications to ensure a consistent message throughout the university.
+It also contains boilerplate information, such as recommended vocabulary and terms to use on communications to ensure a consistent message throughout the university.

 The University of Texas at San Antonio’s name, wordmark, logos and seal are property of the State of Texas.
 These elements may not be used to designate a business, a social, political, religious or other organization, or to imply or otherwise suggest the university’s endorsement, support or association with any organization, product or service without permission of the university.